Isetta-Team/Isetta-Engine/README.md

 ### Setup Done (for now...)
 You can start playting with our (TODO) simplistic demo!

+## Going Through Time
+Assuming you have checked out master, you are looking at our latest work.
+If you would like to view the engine from the start you can use the tags feature to see the code week to week.
+If you are interested in a specific feature, there are branches for each of the major systems of development for you to `checkout` (the majority of development happened on those branches, we slipped up sometimes and made changes on staging).

 ## Mission Statement
 Game engine development is a very wide field in the industry, but also a very inaccessible one.
 Budding engineers are advised to just jump into development to learn, and it's for this reason